dashaub/ARM-RStudio/README.md

 Usage
 -------
-Download the zip file containing ARM-RStudio and extract its contents.
+`git clone` the repo or download the zip file containing ARM-RStudio and extract its contents.
 Launch a terminal from inside this folder and run `sudo ./ARM-RStudio.sh`.
 You may need to change the permissions to allow the script to execute, in which case enter `sudo chmod +x ARM-RStudio.sh` before launching the script.

   What is this?